The LSU AgCenter is dedicated to providing innovative

 372 volunteers from 4-H (231), Master Gardeners & ANR (96), Family and Consumer Science (45).

-You are the local supporters and beneficiaries of the LSU AgCenter extension programs.
-Your support keeps these programs in your communities.
+supporters and beneficiaries of the LSU AgCenter cooperative extension

 For the latest research-based information on just about anything, visit our website: LSUAgCenter.com